newAM/w5500-rs/examples/rp2040/README.md

 ## Network

 Device `192.168.0.10/24`, gateway `192.168.0.1`, socket 6, port 49200.
 Peer
-(the simulator, or `host/sim.py`) at `192.168.0.1:49200`.
-Inbound datagrams are exactly 180 bytes; outbound are exactly 32 bytes. `echo`, `endian` and `latency` fill those 32 bytes with the production 8xf32 motor-command format.
+(the peer application, or `host/sim.py`) at `192.168.0.1:49200`.
+Inbound datagrams are exactly 180 bytes; outbound are exactly 32 bytes. `echo`, `endian` and `latency` fill those 32 bytes with the application's 8xf32 control-value format.
 **`soak` does not** — see [`soak`'s diagnostic reply](#soaks-diagnostic-reply)
 below.